Zelldon/zdb/README.md

 When Zeebe is broken there is currently no possibility to find out the last state of Zeebe.
 If there was no exporter configured or they haven't exported for a while it get even worse, since it is not clear what the internal engine state is.

-In order to shade some more light in the dark we build a tool called zdb - Zeebe Debuger.
+In order to shed some more light in the dark we build a tool called zdb - Zeebe Debugger.
 It should help you along the way during incidents and broken systems.

 ## How does it solve it